pinga-lab/website/thesis/oliveira-jr-msc.md

 represent the edges of horizontal depth slices of the 3D geologic source.
 The polygon vertices of each prism are described by polar coordinates with an unknown origin within the prism.
-Our method estimates the radii associated with the vertices of each polygon for a fixed number of equally spaced angles from 0 o to 360 o and the horizontal Cartesian coordinates of the unknown origin.
+Our method estimates the radii associated with the vertices of each polygon for a fixed number of equally spaced angles from 0<sup>o</sup> to 360<sup>o</sup> and the horizontal Cartesian coordinates of the unknown origin.
 By estimating these parameters from gravity data, we retrieve a set of vertically stacked prisms with polygonal horizontal sections that represents a set of juxtaposed horizontal depth slices of the estimated source and approximates the